apache/incubator-kie-kogito-examples/kogito-quickstarts/01-kogito-basic-example/README.md

 ### Starting a Hiring Process

-Once the service is up and running you can making use of the **Hiring** application by a sending request to `http://localhost:8080/hiring`  with following content:
+Once the service is up and running you can make use of the **Hiring** application by a sending request to `http://localhost:8080/hiring`  with following content:
 ```json
 {
     "candidate": {